hiim-hr/suMRak/README.md

 # BrukKit

-BrukKit is a comprehensible multipurpose tool for Bruker MRI data processing
+<b> BrukKit is a comprehensible multipurpose tool for Bruker MRI data processing </b>

 ------------------------------------------------------------------------

+Test